Teaching Staff From SEPTEMBER, 2021

 Curriculum & Standards

 The Curriculum and Standards Committee meets termly.
-This committee scrutinizes progress data for each class in school and receives reports from the Headteacher, Deputy Headteacher and from time to time, other staff, on curricular progress and developments.
+This committee scrutinises progress data for each class in school and receives reports from the Headteacher, Deputy Headteacher and from time to time, other staff, on curricular progress and developments.
 Though there are specific governors assigned to this committee, any governors are welcome to attend.

 Assessment data is presented and explained so that governors are able to establish and maintain a firm grasp of the standards and progress achieved on a class-by-class basis by children throughout the school, giving an opportunity to governors to question and challenge the school’s leaders on the impact of their work and to compare the school’s outcomes against all other and similar schools in Tameside and nationally.